• Skip to primary navigation

 4. Thaw the cookies for a few hours at room temperature.

-You can also freeze baked almond joy cookies or almond flour thumbprint cookies.
+You can also freeze baked almond joy cookies.
 Layer between sheets of parchment paper in a freezer container or zipper bag.
 Freeze for up to 3 months.

 Customize the recipe